Wreath Macdonald polynomials as eigenstates: Combinatorics

-The existence and uniqueness of these orders comes from translating Remark \ref{Rem12}(i) back to $m(\lambda)$.
+The existence and uniqueness of this order comes from translating Remark \ref{Rem12}(1) back to $m(\lambda)$.
 For any partition $\rho$ and each $i\in\ZZ/\ell\ZZ$, $m_i(\rho)$ will contain a maximal semiinfinite string of black beads on the right---we call this the \textit{black sea}.
-Adding a column of length $n$ to the $i$th coordinate of $\quot(\rho)$ that is shorter than all the previous columns correspond to swapping the first black bead in the black sea of $m_i(\rho)$ with the white bead $n$ places to its left.
-This white bead exists because we are adding shorter columns before longer ones.
+Adding a column of length $n$ to the $i$th coordinate of $\quot(\rho)$ that is shorter than all the previous columns in its component corresponds to swapping the first black bead in the black sea of $m_i(\rho)$ with the white bead $n$ places to its left.
+This white bead exists because we are adding shorter columns before longer ones within the $i$th coordinate of $\quot(\lambda)$.
 We call this black bead the \textit{initial black bead} for the column.
 We call the original position of the initial black bead its \textit{starting spot} and its final position its \textit{landing spot}.
-The column order merely stipulates that the landing spot, when viewed in the total Maya diagram $m(\lambda)$, is right of those from the previous column additions.
-Similarly, for the row order, each row addition displaces a white bead from $m(\core(\lambda))$ to the right.
-We analogously define the \textit{white sea}, the \textit{initial white bead} for the row, and that bead's starting and landing spots.
-The right-to-left final order merely dictates that the landing spot of the initial white bead for a newer row is left of the landing spots of the initial white beads from previous rows.
+The intial column order stipulates that the landing spot, when viewed in the total Maya diagram $m(\lambda)$, is right of those from the previous column additions.